The start of an OpenUp methodology for tying organisational strategy to design across both products and programmes.

 Yet these adaptations (in both HCD and ICD) are still very individually focused.
 Another solution posed to address this is the concept of community-centred design, as demonstrated in the work of Verghis.
 Essentially, it seeks to centre community needs, and thus can be contrasted to UCD and HCD.
-However, it essentially described as a more antiquated approach for failing to facilitate more participation in the design process:
+However, it was by the same author described as a more antiquated approach, for its failing to facilitate more participation in the design process:

 A Move Toward a Method

 Even with interesting developments in the HCD and ICD fields as we see above, there are still some aspects of social understanding that we want to forefront.
 A challenge with an over-emphasis of the individual in a context of social change as impact is that it too readily presumes total agency in an individual for adjusting behaviour, or utilising tools, for creating change.
 There are of course structural impediments to taking actions - and those structural impediments can only be understood if we take more of a community focus on the ‘agent’ as ‘user’.

 So, we are looking to expand both who is the user, as well as trying to consider both user imperatives alongside impact imperatives for design.
 A simplified diagram of that can look like:

 Centring impact is so vital for us, because our goal is not to simply scale a product or even just create a product.
 It is to create a certain kind of social impact, which products (and interventions) can foster - but needs to also accommodate an appreciation for unintended consequences, and structural influences like political transition or community economic constraints.

 Whilst we hope to bring significantly more definition to the space, problematising in the way we have so far has already helped us understand the key ways we think these ideas might be actioned in design:

 - Helping us to define our products and projects goals;